yifanQi98/HGRL/README.md

 #  [CIKM 2022]-Towards Self-supervised Learning on Graphs with Heterophily
-Code of HeteroSSL model proposed in the CIKM 2022 paper [Towards Self-supervised Learning on Graphs with Heterophily](arxiv_url).
+Source code of HGRL model proposed in the CIKM 2022 paper [Towards Self-supervised Learning on Graphs with Heterophily](arxiv_url).

 ## Dependencies